wp-plugins/bepro-listings/readme.txt

 Yes, you can specify categories and flag the listings as featured via options for the [display_listings] shortcode.
 Consult the shortcode documentation.

-= Do i need to create templates for detail pages if i use ajax pages? =
+= Do I need to create templates for detail pages if i use ajax pages? =

 Yes, listing detail pages are generated whether you use them or not.
 This is a huge asset for seo reasons.
 There is a strong chance that users will first visit your website via one of those pages.
 Its within your interest to either a) use one of our $1 themes or b) create the necessary template files to integrate this plugin into your theme's layout